paboustead/vxAuthServer/README.md

 NOTE: You need to setup HTTPS to use this token server with your VX application.

-API to get API access token: POST http://hostname/auth/token
+API calls:
+1) POST http://hostname/auth/token - this will get an access token

-API to refresh API access token key: POST http://hostname/auth/token
+2) POST http://hostname/auth/refresh - refresh access token

 Response:
 {